wtam/AscendPlusIoTAzFn/2016-12-10-TofugearIotAzFn.md

-Currently **Tofugear Omnitech** solution will collect both end customer analytic and transactional information from mobiles (Android, iOS) and web (client side JS) clients thru an API gateway built using Ruby & Rail then store into PostgreSQL.
-And another Ruby worker will pull these data from PostgreSQL to process regularly and load to Azure Machine Learning to build an item recommendation model for the products.
+Currently **Tofugear Omnitech** solution will collect both end customer analytic and transactional information from mobiles (Android, iOS) and web (client side JS) clients thru an API gateway built using Ruby on Rails then store into PostgreSQL.
+Another Ruby worker will pull these data from PostgreSQL to process regularly and load to Azure Machine Learning to drive various AI functions for customer service and business intelligence analysis.
 Tofugear would like to further improve the scalability of existing architecture which limited by the API gateway and like to create a dashboard solution based on PowerBI for better insight of the customer